sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 ### Force Firmware Loading

-In the rare event a unit is not staying on long enough for new firmware to be loaded into a COM port, the RTK Firmware (as of version 1.2) has an override function.
+In the rare event that a unit is not staying on long enough for new firmware to be loaded into a COM port, the RTK Firmware (as of version 1.2) has an override function.
 If a file named *RTK_Surveyor_Firmware_Force.bin* is detected on the SD card at boot that file will be used to overwrite the current firmware, and then be deleted.
-This update path is generally not recommend.
-Use the [GUI](https://sparkfun.github.io/SparkFun_RTK_Firmware/firmware_update/#updating-firmware-from-gui) or [WiFi OTA](https://sparkfun.github.io/SparkFun_RTK_Firmware/firmware_update/#updating-firmware-from-wifi) methods as first resort.
+This update path is generally not recommended.
+Use the [GUI](https://sparkfun.github.io/SparkFun_RTK_Firmware/firmware_update/#updating-firmware-from-gui) or [WiFi OTA](https://sparkfun.github.io/SparkFun_RTK_Firmware/firmware_update/#updating-firmware-from-wifi) methods as the first resort.

 ## Updating Firmware From WiFi

-**Note:** Firmware versions 1.1 to 1.9 have an issue that severely limit firmware upload over WiFi and is not recommended; use the 'Updating Firmware From the SD Card' method instead.
+**Note:** Firmware versions 1.1 to 1.9 have an issue that severely limits firmware upload over WiFi and is not recommended; use the 'Updating Firmware From the SD Card' method instead.
 Firmware versions v1.10 and beyond support direct firmware update via WiFi and is the preferred method for updating the firmware on a unit.

 [![Advanced system settings](https://cdn.sparkfun.com/assets/learn_tutorials/2/1/8/8/SparkFun_RTK_Facet_-_WiFi_Config_Firmware_Update_Button.jpg)](https://cdn.sparkfun.com/assets/learn_tutorials/2/1/8/8/SparkFun_RTK_Facet_-_WiFi_Config_Firmware_Update_Button.jpg)